Why China Matters to Nebraska

 In addition to agriculture, Nebraska has a number of potential opportunities for Chinese commerce and investment; one such being the growing field of cryptocurrency.
 When China banned digital currency, many Chinese Bitcoin investors turned to Nebraska, which houses one of America’s biggest data centers for cryptocurrency mining.

-China ranks as Nebraska’s leading place of origin for international students in 2022, with an estimated 745 students in attendance.
-This marks an estimated -33% decrease in enrollment of Chinese students from 2021 to 2022, and a -49% decrease from 2020 to 2022.
-Nebraska universities have well-established partnerships with Chinese universities such as a short-term health professional exchange program between University of Nebraska Medical Center and three top Chinese medical schools: Shanghai Jiao Tong University School of Medicine, Tongji University, and Capital Medical University.
+Universities in Nebraska have well-established partnerships with Chinese universities such as a short-term health professional exchange program between University of Nebraska Medical Center and three top Chinese medical schools: Shanghai Jiao Tong University School of Medicine, Tongji University, and Capital Medical University.

 In 2018 Nebraska’s trade with China was devastated by steep tariffs on beef, pork, and soybeans, cutting its exporting to China in half from $1.4 billion in 2017 to the previously stated $700 million in 2018.
 In just that year, oilseeds and grains shipments dropped by two-thirds, and meat exporting by 20%.
 The timing could not have been poorer; just the year prior in 2017 China had lifted its 14-year long ban on importing U.S. beef, but this emerging market was stymied during the trade war.
 Nebraska had positioned itself at the time to seize the opportunity, quickly comprising more than half of the total U.S. beef exports to China at 54%) but then was stifled by a 47% tariff on American beef.